namit343/first-contributions/README.md

 <img style="float: right;" src="https://firstcontributions.github.io/assets/Readme/submit-pull-request.png" alt="submit pull request" />

-Soon I'll be merging all your changes into the master branch of this project.
+Soon we'll be merging all your changes into the master branch of this project.
 You will get a notification email once the changes have been merged.

 ## Where to go from here?

 Congrats!
 You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll encounter often as a contributor!

-Celebrate your contribution and share it with your friends and followers by going to [web app](https://firstcontributions.github.io/#social-share).
+Celebrate your contribution and share it with your friends and followers by going to [our web app](https://firstcontributions.github.io/#social-share).

 You could join our slack team in case you need any help or have any questions.
 [Join slack team](https://join.slack.com/t/firstcontributors/shared_invite/zt-vchl8cde-S0KstI_jyCcGEEj7rSTQiA).